kmieciu2003/Mutator2000/README.md

 # Mutator 2000
 Bluetooth Low Energy microphone mute button using Seeed Xiao BLE nRF52840.
+Wired headphones have the advantage of usually being equipped with a remote that allows you to control microphone muting.
+Wireless devices often have a physical button on the headphones, but it’s hard to locate quickly when needed, or it only works on the hardware level (not supporting system mute), so you can’t tell whether the mic is muted or not.
+That’s why the Mutator2000 was created — an ultra-mobile, super small and extremely simple remote to control microphone muting via Bluetooth. 😎

 ## Features

 - 🎤 **One-button microphone mute** - Press to toggle microphone mute
 - 🔋 **Battery monitoring** - Reports battery level via BLE Battery Service
-- 💤 **Power saving** - Auto-sleep after 10 minutes of inactivity
+- 💤 **Power saving** - Auto-sleep after 10 minutes of inactivity (only if not connected)
-- 🔄 **Easy pairing reset** - Hold button during startup to reset bonding
+- 🔄 **Easy pairing reset** - delete pair from system and hold button during startup to switch into pairing mode
 - 🎨 **LED status indicators**:
   - Cyan solid: Connected and ready
   - Cyan pulsing: Waiting for connection